Tag Archives: Typography

 Objective: Use the Appearance and Graphic Styles panels in Illustrator to produce expressive text.

-Student Friendly Objective: I can use Illustrator to produce expressive text.
+Student Friendly Objective: I can use Illustrator to produce expressive type.

 Web Link: